 Some days my body rebels in pain and some days there is no sign.
 I’ve already lived three years since the diagnosis.
 It’s been a busy three years.”

 Disclaimer: The two-color eyes is not science fiction.
-I worked at Fort Leavenworth where we made training aids for General Officers at the General Staff College.
+I worked at Fort Leavenworth.
+We made training aids for General Officers at the General Staff College.

-Before computers, we made slides by printing images on plastic sheets.
-We cut apart and formed new pages before we took the slides.
+No one had computers then.
+We printed images on plastic sheets and cut them apart to paste up new pages.
+Then we took slides as examples for the students.
 One day, my supervisor absent-mindedly scratched an itch on her eye with an X-ACTO knife.
-She hit the iris and changed the color of that eye.
-She then had one blue and one hazel eye.
+She hit the iris and changed the color of that eye. the formerly blue eye turned hazel.
 Her vision remained the same.

 It’s easy to concentrate so hard you might do this.
-In college I once drank the unappetizing paint water I dunked my brush in instead of the coke sitting next to it.
+In college I once drank the paint water I used to dunk my brush instead of the coke sitting next to it.